pbl64k/coursera-proglang-practice/section-3/section-3-problems.md

-only interested in types, and not in actually evaluating our expressions, we're omitting immaterial details, such as whether a literal boolean is "true" or "false", or whether an operator on integer is addition, subtraction or something else entirely.
+only interested in types, and not in actually evaluating our expressions, we're omitting immaterial details, such as whether a literal boolean is "true" or "false", or whether an operator on integers is addition, subtraction or something else entirely.

 The types will be represented by the following simple